It is in the spirit of inclusivity and diversity that we welcome applications for our Scholarships Program.

-St Michael’s Grammar School’s Scholarship program plays a critical role in ensuring diversity in our School community.
-Through our Scholarships, we seek to enhance the ethos and culture of St Michael’s and to provide opportunities for those students who otherwise may not be able to start, or continue, their St Michael’s education.
+The St Michael’s Grammar School’s Scholarship program seeks to provide opportunities for students who otherwise may not be able to start, or continue, their St Michael’s education.

-We look forward to reopening Scholarship applications for 2023 entry in October 2021.
+We look forward to receiving Scholarship applications for 2023 entry.

 Key dates for the Scholarship program

-St Michael’s partners with Australian Academic Services to collate applications and conduct academic testing.
+St Michael’s partners with Academic Assessment Services to collate applications and conduct academic testing.
 Information about the style of test and suggested preparation can be found on their website.

 All applicants will be considered for the Academic Scholarship.

 Step 1 – Complete your Scholarship application.
 Click here to apply.

 Step 2 – Once applications have been submitted, applicants will receive an email from AAS by 4:00pm Friday 28 January with login details and instructions.
 If you have not received the email by this date, please check your junk/spam folder.
 If you cannot find the email, contact AAS at email@example.com.

 Step 3 – All applicants to complete short practice test no later than 31 January 2022.

 Step 4 – All applicants to sit an online Academic test on 5 February 2022.